 Voice Feminization Surgery

 Voice feminization surgery raises the pitch of your voice, making it sound higher.
 The procedure changes the length, tightness or size of your vocal cords.
-Transgender women may choose to have voice change surgery as part of their male-to-female (MTF) transition.
+Transgender women or transfeminine people may choose to have this surgery as part of their transition.
 Healthcare providers recommend voice feminization therapy before and after surgery.

 Overview